souphieeh/exam-webserver/README.md

-# Probe Prüfung
+# Exam

-Dies ist eine Beispiel wie die nächste Informatik-Prüfung aussehen wird.
-Die Prüfung ist Open-Book, was bedeutet Sie dürfen alle Ressourcen verwenden: jupyter notebooks, dieses Projekt, das letzte Projekt, das Internet...
+This exam is open book which means that you may use any resources at your disposal.

-**Kommunikation mit anderen ist verboten!!!**
+**No direct communication with other persons!!!**

-Arbeiten Sie mit Commits!
-Spätestens nach jeder Aufgabe sollten Sie einen Commit erstellen (verwenden Sie `"Aufgabe x fertig."` als Commit-Nachricht.)
+Work wich commits.
+At the latest after every exercise you should commit with the text *Exercise x finished*.

-## Aufgabe 1 (Repository forken - 1 P.)
+## Exercise 1 (Fork repository - 1 P.)

-Forken Sie das Repository in Ihren eigenen Github-Account.
+Fork this repository to your own github account.

-## Aufgabe 2 (Style anpassungen - 3 P.)
+## Aufgabe 2 (Styling - 3 P.)

-Ändern Sie die Datein `main.css` so ab, das möglichst genau dem folgenden Bild entspricht.
-Verschwenden Sie keine Zeit mit Details.
-Das Design muss nur ungefähr stimmen.
+Change `main.css` to match the following picture.
+Don't spend too much time on details.

 ![index.png](index.png)

-## Aufagbe 3 (Webscraper schreiben - 4 P.)
+## Aufagbe 3 (Webscraper - 4 P.)

 1. Verwenden Sie den Link Scraping in der Navigationsleiste, dort finden Sie eine Tabelle.
 Welche Klasse hat die erste Spalte in der Tabelle?